Walden Woods Project: Education

 The Walden Woods Project runs a number of educational programs for students, educators, and the general public.
 The WWP hosts both on-site educational workshops and Skype sessions with Thoreau Institute library curator Jeffrey S. Cramer.
 In addition, it organizes an essay contest for students entitled "Live Deliberately."
 Since 2003 the WWP has offered an annual professional development course for high school educators entitled "Approaching Walden".

+Film

+Walden (2017), a short (22 minutes) film about Henley's WWP; it was executive produced by Ken Burns.